 - Demonstrate extraordinary accomplishment in their areas of excellence; and

 - Receive invitations to pursue extraordinary opportunities.

 In petitioning, students must establish:

-- That the opportunity has resulted from a rigorous selection process
+- That the opportunity has resulted from a rigorous selection process; and

-Interested students should petition by filling out the online Request to Miss Classes Form.
-The form should be completed as soon as an opportunity arises and no later than 10 days prior to the event.
-The Curriculum Committee, which meets on Mondays, reviews all petitions.
+Interested students should petition by selecting “Pursuit of Excellence” in the electronic signout system.
+(Please note that choosing this option will automatically create an Overnight Permission request, if applicable, so students do not need to submit a separate form.)
+The form should be completed as soon as an opportunity arises and no later than three days prior to the event; late submissions will result in four or more APs.
+A subcommittee of the Curriculum Committee reviews all petitions.
 The Office of the Academic Dean notifies students of decisions and, when petitions are approved, notifies classroom teachers.
 Students are expected to make up all missed work without requesting extra help from teachers.

 OTHER REQUESTS TO MISS CLASSES